-The purpose of the implementation plan is to identify realistic goals and to set a timeline to help stay on track for those goals.
+Chapter 6 Implementation The purpose of the implementation plan is to identify realistic goals and to set a timeline to help stay on track for those goals.
 The site improvements and programs described in Chapter 5 are assigned short, medium, and long-term timeframes with short term as 6-12 months, medium term as 1-3 years, and long term as 3+ years to implementation in Figure 6.1.
 Preliminary opinions of probable costs were assigned to each recommendation to support and inform future grant and fundraising efforts.

 The following Figure 6.1 lists all short-, medium-, and long-term improvements and a preliminary opinion of probable costs.
-For new construction, the cost of design and engineering are included in the probable cost.
+For new construction, the cost of preliminary design and engineering are included in the probable cost.
+The Conservancy may be compelled to request proposals for professional services (such as professional engineer and/or landscape architect) at an additional cost when detailed design and engineering are necessary.